 Three Ways the SECURE Act May Impact Your Retirement Plan

-Estate, Trust & Wealth Preservation 01/29/20 Brigid Daughery Fox, Patrick J Bitterman
+Estate, Trust & Wealth Preservation 01/29/20 Brigid Daugherty Fox, Patrick J. Bitterman

 The "SECURE" Act was signed into law on December 20, 2019, with most provisions taking effect January 1, 2020.
 The SECURE legislation, which stands for "Setting Every Community Up for Retirement Enhancement," modified many statutory requirements pertaining to retirement benefits.
 While the new law aims to help Americans set aside more money for their retirement, it also greatly limits distribution options as is described below.
 Three key elements of the SECURE Act, and how they may impact your retirement plan, are highlighted below.

 1. Required Minimum Distributions now start at age 72.
 Before the passing of the SECURE Act, the law mandated retirement plan participants and IRA owners to withdraw a required minimum distribution ("RMD") amount from those accounts beginning at the age of 70½.
 Now, under the SECURE legislation, individuals who reached 70½ years of age after December 31, 2019, can delay taking distributions until reaching the age of 72.
 Pushing back the RMD start date gives individuals additional time to allow their 401(k)s and IRAs to grow, which can result in a substantial increase in retirement savings.

 2. No age restrictions on traditional IRA contributions.
 The SECURE Act eliminated the maximum age for making traditional IRA contributions.
 Previously, once an individual attained the age of 70½, he or she was prohibited from contributing to a traditional IRA.
 Under the new law, an individual can continue to allocate earnings money to a traditional IRA at any age.